bolasson/startup/README.md

 - [x] **Backend service endpoints** - Placeholders for login that stores the current user in the app context.
 Endpoints for game creation and joining.
 - [x] **Frontend calls service endpoints** - I did this using the fetch function.
 - [X] **Supports registration, login, logout, and restricted endpoint** - Supports registration, login, and logging out.
 Restriction is applied to the endpoints.

+## DB/Login deliverable

+For this deliverable I associate the statistics with the logged in user.
+I stored the users and stats in the database.

+- [x] **Stores data in MongoDB** - Done!
+- [x] **Use MongoDB to store credentials** - Stores users and their statistics.
+Games are not stored, since they are designed to only last temporarily, and are placeholders for the websocket deliverable.